How Often Should My Business Perform a Full Web Accessibility Audit?

 Our on-demand accessibility service is a consulting service that enables website and document accessibility teams constant access to accessibility experts.
 Our experts will respond to inquiries within 24 hours with detailed instructions and guidance.
 The guidance allows you to accessibly create or repair your digital assets.
 If needed, we will also schedule live video sessions or phone calls to discuss elements in more detail.

-To secure our on-demand accessibility services, businesses purchase consulting hours in three hour increments.
-Use consulting hours any time in a 12 month period and provide a 24 hour response time for each inquiry.
+To secure our on-demand accessibility services, businesses purchase consulting hours in three-hour increments.
+Use consulting hours any time in a 12 month period and provide a 24-hour response time for each inquiry.
 We will assign your team a consultant dedicated to your project(s).
 Your personal accessibility consultant will be familiar with your project.
 This allows us to minimize our time and maximize resources for your benefit.

 Keeping a POUR website

-Regardless of whether you choose to perform annual, semi-annual, quarterly, or monthly accessibility audits or on-demand accessibility consulting, maintaining a website that is Perceivable, Operable, Understandable, and Robust involves consistent effort.
+Regardless of whether you choose to perform annual, semi-annual, quarterly, or monthly accessibility evaluations or on-demand accessibility consulting, maintaining a website that is Perceivable, Operable, Understandable, and Robust involves consistent effort.
 The most important step that your business can take to ensure an inclusive accessible website is to start now.
 Prioritize accessibility, and include it in every phase of your website’s design, development, and maintenance.

 Avatar for David Gevorkian